9 Reasons Your Natural Hair Is Not Getting Any Longer

 Now I trim my hair between 6 or 12 months or when I feel like I need to.
 The reason this is so high up on this list is that I have heard people say they trim their ends every 4-6 weeks, yet are expecting their hair to get longer.

 One of the most common reasons for breakage is chemically processing your hair like relaxing, bleaching, and dying with aggressive chemicals.
-All of the processes damage the hair cuticle causing your hair to lose moisture, become brittle and break off.
+All of the processes damage the outside layer of the hair, the cuticle causing it to wear away and exposing the inner layers of your hair and causing it to lose moisture, become brittle and break off.

 The easiest way to avoid damage is to avoid any kind of harsh chemical treatments and opt for gentle natural alternatives where possible.
 If you chose to use chemicals like a relaxer or bleach make sure to follow with an intensive deep moisturising treatment and ensure to follow and good moisturising regime to keep you extra thirsty processed locks happy.